ASIF: Coupled Data Turns Unimodal Models to Multimodal Without Training: Empirical Evidence

-Remarkably, we achieve competitive performance with CLIP and LIT using two frozen pretrained encoders and a fraction of the image-text pairs.
+Remarkably, we achieve competitive performance with CLIP and LiT using two frozen pretrained encoders and a fraction of the image-text pairs.

+The two ASIF models reported in Table \ref{tab-main} differ for the vision encoder, that is respectively supervisedly (DEIT) and unsupervisedly pretrained (DINO).
+We tuned $k$ and $p$ on the ImageNet validation set, in both cases we used $k=800$ and $p=8$.
+The comparison between the two versions is not completely fair since the visual transformer architecture of DINO is smaller (e.g. the codings are 384-dimensional rather than 768) but corroborates the effectiveness of ASIF with encoders pretrained using no supervision.
+In the appendix we report the results of a wider collection of ASIF models based on different visual and textual backbones.

+\underline{\textit{Summary:}} Overall, we observe that our ASIF procedure can achieve competitive zero-shot results with a fraction of the image-text pairs used in prior work (assuming access to other pre-trained, even unsupervisedly, unimodal models).

-In Figure \ref{fig-hyper} we show the full zero-shot accuracy trend on Imagenet as the size of the multimodal dataset grows for different choices of $k$ and $p$.
+\textbf{ASIF scaling laws.} \looseness=-1In Figure \ref{fig-hyper} we show the full zero-shot accuracy trend on Imagenet as the size of the multimodal dataset grows for different choices of $k$ and $p$.
 ASIF models become effective very quickly: we reach a non-trivial $18\%$ classification accuracy using just the first 10,000 pairs in the multimodal dataset.
 We recall that building an ASIF model from scratch still requires a lot of unimodal data to pretrain the encoders, but now this data may come untied and even without any label.

-In Table \ref{tab-main} we also report the zero-shot accuracy of two ASIF models on four standard datasets, differing just for the vision encoder, that is respectively supervisedly and unsupervisedly pretrained (DINO).
-We tuned $k$ and $p$ on the ImageNet validation set, in both cases we used $k=800$ and $p=8$.

-The comparison between the two versions is not completely fair since the visual transformer architecture of DINO is smaller (e.g. the codings are 384-dimensional rather than 768) but corroborates the effectiveness of ASIF with encoders pretrained using no supervision.

-\underline{\textit{Summary:}} Overall, we observe that our ASIF procedure can achieve competitive zero-shot results with a fraction of the image-text pairs used in prior work (assuming access to other pre-trained, even unsupervisedly, uni-modal models).
+We tested ASIF further with smaller image and text encoders on multimodal datasets of different sizes ($10^2$ to $10^6$ image-text pairs from CC12M) to provide early evidence about ASIF scaling laws.
+We used DEIT tiny, small, and base vision transformers \cite{deit}, along with two smaller SentenceT encoders.
+As we see in Figure \ref{fig-hyper} and in the appendix, Imagenet classification accuracy grows smoothly with the size of the multimodal dataset, and performance does not saturate earlier with smaller encoders.
+These results are promising but still preliminary, further experiments with larger multimodal datasets are left for future work.

+\underline{\textit{Summary:}} Our experiments show a steady improvement in ASIF's performance as the size of the multimodal dataset increases.
+Performance deteriorates with smaller encoders, but even then there is no sign of saturation or plateau.